spetlr-org/spetlr-tools/docs/tools/README.md

 ## TaskEntryPointHelper

 The `TaskEntryPointHelper` provides the method `get_all_task_entry_points()`, which uses the ModuleHelper (see the documentation above) to retrieve all `task()` methods of the subclasses of the class `TaskEntryPoint`.
-Note that `TaskEntryPoint` is an abstract base class from atc-dataplatform, see the documentation over there.
+Note that `TaskEntryPoint` is an abstract base class from spetlr, see the documentation over there.

 ### Example - `get_all_task_entry_points()` method